Boundedness of the base varieties of certain fibrations: Proof of Theorem and its corollaries

 Step 1.
 Replace $(X, B)$ by its good minimal model.

-Take a log resolution $g: X' \to X$ such that $f \circ g: X' \to Z$ is a morphism.
+Take a log resolution $g: X' \to X$ of $(X, B)$ such that $f \circ g: X' \to Z$ is a morphism.
 Let $K_{X'}+B''=g^*(K_X+B)+E'$, where $B'' = g_*^{-1}B+(1-\ep/2) \Exc(g)$.
 Then $(X', B'')$ is $\ep/2$-lc and $B''$ is big over $Z$.
-By \cite[Theorem 1.2]{BCHM10} and the base point free theorem, a general fiber of $g \circ f$ has a good minimal model.
+If $F'$ is a general fiber of $f\circ g$, then $(F', B''|_{F'})$ is klt and $B''|_{F'}$ is big.
+By \cite[Theorem 1.2]{BCHM10} and the base point free theorem, $(F', B''|_{F'})$ has a good minimal model.
 Applying \cite[Theorem 4.4]{Lai11}, $(X', B'')$ has a good minimal model.
 In \cite[Theorem 4.4]{Lai11}, this result is obtained for $X$ with terminal singularities, however, the same argument works for a klt pair.
 In fact, the terminal singularity assumption is only used to show that when $(X, B)$ is terminal, then a good minimal model of $(X', g_*^{-1}B)$ is also a good minimal model of $(X, B)$ (see \cite[Lemma 2.2]{Lai11}).
 However, a good minimal model of $(X', B'')$ is still a good minimal model of $(X, B)$ (for example, see \cite[Remark 2.6 (i)]{Bir10}).
 Thus one can work with $(X', B'')$ in the proof of \cite[Theorem 4.4]{Lai11} and the result follows.